palixthepalalix/intro_flask/project_2/README.md

 This app should simply return the longest common substring of the two strings passed in.

 The API call should accept the data as a JSON and return the data as a JSON.
+Look up how to switch between Python dictionaries and JSON [with the json library](http://pymotw.com/2/json/).

 ```javascript
 input = {